arv-1234/CIS-4650-Project/c1/README.md

 -  Type make into the terminal when it's in the respective folder.

 -  Type in the command, java -cp /Path/to/java-cup-11b.jar:.
-Main <Test file name>
+Main <Test file name> -a (the -a command will display the syntax tree)

+    - If you run the command without the the -a errors messages about errors in the file will be displayed only, not the tree

 - To run the code on the school server type in this command: java -cp /usr/share/java/cup.jar:.
-Main <Test file name>
+Main <Test file name> -a

 - To run the scanner against any of the test files on the school server: java -cp /usr/share/java/cup.jar:.
 Scanner  < <Test file name>